 To support and promote the economic development of the Region of Niagara South in general, and the Town of Fort Erie in particular.

 To support and promote tourism and cultural activities”.

 This is a Summer Festival that has it all.
-A Midway, food and marketplace vendors, entertainment, a live concert series, a talent show, a Family Interactive Area and Kids Zone, plus Canada Day fireworks, and much more!
-It runs from Friday, June 27th, 2014 to Tuesday, July 1st, 2014.
+A Midway, food and marketplace vendors, entertainment, a live concert series, a talent show, a Family Interactive Area and Kids Zone, fireworks, and much more!
+It runs on Canada Day weekend from Friday, June 26th, 2015 to Sunday, June 28th, 2015.

 The Fort Erie Friendship Festival is located at Mather Arch in Fort Erie.
 From the QEW heading towards the Peace Bridge, take the last exit “Central Avenue” and turn right.
 From Buffalo, go across the Peace Bridge and take “Central Avenue” exit (right under the Central Avenue overpass).

 It is known as “Niagara’s Premier Summer Festival.”
 Each year more than 300,000 people visit the festival over four days and it has grown by leaps and bounds over the four decades that this festival has been around.
 Tall ships gather in Port Colborne each Civic holiday weekend, and the festival includes everything for everyone to enjoy.
-Car shows, a children’s area, food and shopping vendors, live entertainment, always an amazing concert series, plus a “Colour the Sky” Kite Festival and so much more yet to be announced!
-Scheduled for Sunday, August 3, 2014 at 10:00 pm (time is tentative due to Seaway traffic), RedBoss Pyrotechnicians will design a fireworks display.
-“Big, colourful and bright – a true family affair in Port Colborne!”
+Car shows, a children’s area, food and shopping vendors, live entertainment, always an amazing concert series, plus so much more yet to be announced!

 This is just a short list of popular Summer Festivals in Niagara.
 Stay connected to me for more information on upcoming events in the Niagara Region!